 Fenix Food Factory is a popular market to visit in Rotterdam.
 It has been established parallel to the Markthal.
-The Markthal is a construction impressive that we’ll talk about later, but it’s more for tourists.
+The Markthal is an impressive construction we’ll discuss later, but it’s more for tourists.

-However, the Fenix Food Factory is for the Rotterdamers.
-Here you will find a ideal place to eat or have a drink, shop or experiment with the Crafts.
+However, the Fenix Food Factory is for the Rotterdammers.
+Here, you will find an ideal place to eat, drink, shop, or experiment with the Crafts.

-Here you’re going to find fresh local products and some are produced right there.
-This project was born in 2014, with the idea of entrepreneurs passionate about food and craftsmanship.
+Here, you will find fresh local products; some are produced there.
+This project was born in 2014 for entrepreneurs passionate about food and craftsmanship.